googlearchive/polymer-element-catalog/guides/paper-iron-layout.md

 [Demonstration](assets/drawer.html)

-On narrow screens, the drawer can be hidden or revealed via the `togglePanel` method.
-Or, you can add the `paper-drawer-toggle` attribute to an element.
-That element acts as an open / close button and there is no need to call `togglePanel` explicitly.
+On narrow screens, the drawer is hidden by default.
 The user can touch the button or swipe in order to display the drawer.
 On wide screens, the drawer is always open and the button to open the drawer is hidden.

+Use the `togglePanel` method to hide or reveal the drawer programmatically.
+Or, add the `paper-drawer-toggle` attribute to an element.
+This attribute makes the element act as an open / close button and removes the need to call `togglePanel` explicitly.

 Any children with the `drawer` attribute set are placed in the navigation area.
 Any children with the `main` attribute are placed in the main panel.